Close Menu

 It depends on what your computer is doing.
 The system doesn’t require extra power to handle web browsing or Microsoft Office chores.
 But regarding heavy tasks such as gaming or video editing, the CPU boost turns on.

-Your PC’s motherboard and BIOS settings matter too, they’re the rulebook that tells your processor what’s okay and what’s not in terms of boosting.
-For example: the Intel Core i7-10700K processor has a base speed is 3.8 GHz, but it can go up to 5.1 GHz turbo boost under the right conditions.
+Your PC’s motherboard and BIOS settings matter too; they’re the rulebook that tells your processor what’s okay and what’s not in terms of boosting.
+For example, the Intel Core i7-10700K processor has a base speed of 3.8 GHz, but it can go up to 5.1 GHz turbo boost under the right conditions.
 But it only hits that top speed with only a couple of cores working.
-If all cores are busy, it sticks to a peak of 4.7 GHz; it’s because using all cores generates more heat, and consumes more power which is dangerous for the hardware.
+If all cores are busy, it sticks to a peak of 4.7 GHz; this is because using all cores generates more heat and consumes more power, which is dangerous for the hardware.

 Should You Use CPU Boost on Your PC?